 You might find yourself in a situation where you need to leave your job immediately.
-Whether it’s for your own safety, mental or physical health, or maybe you have realized the job is simply not what you thought—it might mean quitting without a backup plan.
-And that’s okay!
+Whether it’s for your own safety, mental or physical health, or the realization that the job is simply not what you thought—it might mean quitting without a backup plan.
 Some may tell you to never quit your job until you have another one lined up, but if you find yourself in a situation where you simply can’t stay, trust yourself.

 1. Put it all in perspective

-First things first, I’d like to remind you that your job does not define you.
+Your job does not define you.
 Your job isn’t who you are, it’s simply what you do.
-You don’t need other people’s approval to justify your decision to impulsively quit your job.
-Odds are, they are actually impressed or even jealous that you had the courage to take a step towards change.
-To quote my mother: You don’t need to justify, explain or defend.
-Be confident in your decision and proud of the leap of faith you took to better your life.
+You don’t need other people’s approval to justify your decision to quit your job.
+Many may actually be impressed or even envious that you had the courage to make a brave decision to do what's best for you.

 2. Create mental space

-Sometimes you are so burnt out by the situations you dealt with at your old job that you aren’t quite ready to start job-hunting the moment you quit.
-You may feel like you lost your mojo or like your spark has been dulled.
-Take this time without a job to create healthy mental space for yourself.
+Sometimes you’re so burnt out by the situation you dealt with at your old job that you aren’t quite ready to throw yourself into a job hunt right away.
+You may feel like you lost your mojo or like your spark has been dulled, or you might simply need time to move on from a toxic work environment.

-First and foremost, listen to your body.
+Listen to your body.
 Our bodies often know us better than our minds do.
 Rest if you need to.
 Cut out social media for a day to allow space to focus on what you actually want out of life.
 Take a long walk.
 Meditate.
-Organize your living space so it’s comfortable and decluttered.
+Breathe.
+Be silent.

-Before spending your energy on job hunting, creating space mentally will help you decompress, find your center, and stay positive/ Plus, it can give you the stamina to pursue your next career.
+Creating space mentally will help you decompress, find your center, and stay positive as you begin your new job search.

 3. Keep a journal